mw8/white_keyboard_layout/README.md

 ### Installation

-To use the layout on Mac OS X, download the file named "White.keylayout" from this repository and place it in the /Library/Keyboard Layouts/ folder.
+To use the layout on Mac OS X, download the file named "White_layout_mac.keylayout" from this repository and place it in the /Library/Keyboard Layouts/ folder.
 Then selected it in system preferences.

+To use the layout on Windows 7 (other versions not confirmed), download the file named "White_layout_win.zip", extract it, and run setup.exe.
+It will automatically install the correct DLL in the correct place.
+Or if you don't trust a precompiled version, you can download [the Microsoft Keyboard Layout Creator](https://msdn.microsoft.com/en-us/goglobal/bb964665.aspx), open the file "White_layout_win.klc" (which is just a plain text description of the layout that you can verify), and compile it for your system.

-To use the layout on any other operating system, make it and then install it.
-I will probably create Windows and Linux versions in the future.
+To use the layout on any other operating system, make it yourself, send it to me, and I'll update this for your system.